Search Results for: "Conflict Stability and Security Fund CSSF"

 To strengthen security and justice institutions by providing basic training to police and equipping police and justice agencies with basic infrastructure and skill sets; improving management systems; and developing legal institutions including the district courts in the new federal member states and the ministries of justice at the Federal and member state level.

 The programme aims to support Tunisia by providing support to economic development, security sector reform and good governance.
 The programme will promote inclusive economic development and support to Tunisians to develop the right skills for the labour market.
 (2) Focusing on addressing economic and political exclusion and inequalities, particularly within marginalised regions.
 This is an ODA and non-ODA integrated programme.
 The spend reported against this programme is the ODA element alone.
-This programme included Covid-19 activity.
+This programme included Covid-19 activity in FY 20/21 Q1 and Q2.

 The programme will support Libya in the delivery of greater security, stability and resilience; promote more inclusive political dialogue and participation; and boost economic development.
 This is an ODA and non-ODA integrated programme.
 The spend reported against this programme is the ODA element alone.
-This programme included Covid-19 activity.
+This programme included Covid-19 activity in FY 20/21 Q1 and Q2.

 This programme will support governance and economic reform in Armenia, Bosnia and Herzegovina, Georgia, North Macedonia, Moldova, Serbia and Ukraine.
 Specific areas the fund supports include anti-corruption measures, improving the business environment, judicial reform, key sector reforms (e.g. banking and energy), strengthening the rule of law and supporting an independent media.
 These interventions support states to become more resilient to external and internal (political or economic) shocks and support poverty reduction.